robinsource/ur_rtde/doc/guides/guides.rst

     @realtime hard memlock 102400

 You need to log out and in again or simply reboot in order for the new limits to take effect.

+This part of the guide was inspired by the guide from the universal robots urcl client library git repository found `here <https://github.com/UniversalRobots/Universal_Robots_Client_Library/blob/master/doc/real_time.md>`_. as well as the guide from the Franka Control Interface documentation found here:
+`Setting up the real-time kernel <https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel>`_.

 Windows
 -------